eurasiancities/eurasiancities/_essays/essay-1.md

 radioactive emissions and combustion products from the fire at the Chernobyl nuclear power plant.

-**The Chernobyl nuclear power plant catastrophe and eviction of the Pryp'yat'.**
+**The Chernobyl Nuclear Power Plant Catastrophe and Eviction of the Pryp'yat'**

 After the explosion, vast areas of the three neighbouring Soviet Socialist Republics: Ukrainian, Belarussian and Russian, were